 Key assumptions in the value-in-use impairment model include:

-Annual growth rate: 1.00% Estimated annual rate of growth for revenue.
-Discount rate: 2.13% Commonwealth Government 10-year bond rate.
+Annual growth rate: The growth rate is negative due to a decrease in sales reflecting the forecast market and consistent with trends in the business.
+Discount rate: 0.89% Commonwealth Government 10-year bond rate.